-In the distant past, monks performed the role of teachers in Thailand and children were educated in the ways of the world in temples.
+In the distant past, teacher in Thai culture, monks performed the role of teachers in Thailand and children were educated in the ways of the world in temples.
 The monks were considered the absolute authority for moral development in the youth and had the power to decide on these morals subjectively.
 Although children are no longer educated by religious figures in Thailand, the role of the teacher is still viewed in the same light as that of the monks during past times.
 Wan Wai Kru on the 16th of January is a day dedicated to teachers, when pupils pay respect to their teachers and many schools in Thailand close for the day to give their teachers a break.

 His Majesty, King Bhumibol Adulyadej of Thailand, is recorded as saying, “Teachers do the right thing.
 They are diligent, persistent, hospitable, idealistic, strong and patient.
 They are also honest, sincere and kind to others.
 They are wise, reasonable and knowledgeable.”